by Christina Langella

 Welcome!
 We are so delighted that you have joined us today at the start of our new series, “Women of the Reformation.”

 Most of us are familiar with the great figures of the Reformation such as Martin Luther, John Calvin, Ulrich Zwingli to name just a few.
 But what about the women?
-Far from being passive spectators, the women of the Reformation were more than observers; they were active participants.
-Just as the men threw all that they were into Reformation work, so did the women live to see the Reformation triumph.
-Yet their story, as evidenced by the dearth of information available, remains largely untold.
-Simply put, when we neglect the women of the Reformation we fail to render honor to whom honor is due.
+Just as the men threw all that they were into Reformation work, so did the women.
+They lived to see the gospel advanced and the Reformation triumph.
+Far from being passive observers, the women of the Reformation were active participants.
+Yet their story, as demonstrated by the lack of information that is available, remains largely untold.

 Like all true Reformers, the women of the Reformation were passionate about the Word of God.
-They understood the doctrinal issues of their day and could hold their own — and then some, in sophisticated theological discussions.
-They read theological books, wrote letters, published tracts, and spoke in public.
-Having been changed themselves by the great doctrines of the faith, the women of the Reformation were able and passionate communicators.
+They astutely grasped the doctrinal issues of the day and could hold their own (and then some!) in sophisticated theological discussions.
+They skillfully handled the Word of God at a time when owning your own copy of the Bible could be punishable by death.
+They read theological books, wrote letters, published tracts, and courageously proclaimed the gospel.
 When describing their commitment to the Word of God, one author explains, “They were steeped in Scripture and even the comparatively uneducated, who appear in the martyrologies and the heresy trials, gave their judges a terrific run at any point involving the Word of God.”

-We recognize our little series to be a tiny scratch on the surface when it comes to acknowledging the whole of the contributions that these women have made.
-However, it is our sincerest prayer that these brief sketches and reflections will strengthen your heart in the faith, and that your zeal for the gospel is increased.
+We recognize our little series to be a tiny scratch on the surface when it comes to acknowledging the whole of the contributions these women have made.
+However, it is our sincerest prayer that these brief sketches and reflections will strengthen your heart and increase your zeal.
 Moreover, we desire that you be inspired to be about the same business that our Reformation sisters were — the building up of our homes and our churches.

 They did not seek a cause; they were overtaken by it.
 There is much in common with the statement of Martin Luther, “Here I stand I can do no other.”
 These are not women trying to write their names into the history books.
 They are simply witnessing to what they believed to be true: the scales had fallen, the light had shone, and they would die rather than deny it. – Mary Zahl